newcleo-dev-team/lbh15/joss/paper.md

 reproducibility, and comparability of the numerical results.
 This standardization is particularly important considering the growing community of users with robust quality assurance needs.
-This is an essential point to ensure effective and successful projects in both industry and research environments, especially for nuclear science and engineering.
+This is an essential point to ensure effective and successful projects in both industrial and research environments, especially for nuclear science and engineering.
 As well, *new*cleo pursues efforts for data standardization to develop new units of lead-cooled fast reactors (*LFR*).

-In this context, standard libraries providing the physical correlations for thermal-hydraulic computational tools are needed.
+In this context, standard libraries providing the correlations of physical properties for thermal-hydraulic computational tools are needed, such as CFD, system and sub-channel codes concerning heavy liquid metals.

 # Implementation